 Hydrates

 Hydrates are compounds that contain water molecules within their crystal structure.
-When calculating the formula mass or molar mass of a hydrate, the mass of the water molecules must be included.
-For example, copper(II) sulfate pentahydrate (CuSO4·5H2O) has five water molecules for every formula unit of copper(II) sulfate.
+On the flip side, when calculating the formula mass or molar mass of a hydrate, the mass of the water molecules must be included.
+To give you an idea, copper(II) sulfate pentahydrate (CuSO4·5H2O) has five water molecules for every formula unit of copper(II) sulfate.

 Polymeric Compounds